3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_01/git/git-github.md

 ### Can you use git without GitHub?

 Think about this quote: “Git is software.
-GitHub is company that happens to use Git software.”
+GitHub is a company that happens to use Git software.”

 **Exercise:** If you think this statement is true, react to with a thumbs up.
 If you think it is false, a thumbs down.